piepieonline/ShipbreakerShipbuilder/README.md

 * If something doesn't load correctly, make sure that everything that needs to be marked as addressable, is!
 * I am caching all (game based) addressables at the moment.
 This means that the view of an addressable prefab won't update unless you remove it's prefab from "Assets/EditorCache"
 * When using asset references, it must be the assets GUID, not the addressable name/path
+* Saving the scene will save all overrides to the top level prefabs that are loaded - this is normally very helpful, but it is something to be aware of.

 ## Other interesting information
 The BBI devs did us a massive favour, and released a bunch of documentation on their tools: https://drive.google.com/file/d/12gYTLHTgoeJLBlpVMsv4WfJC9cMHxcd5/view